Try these refreshing cool drinks for warm Tucson days

 Make the simple syrup: Combine sugar and water in a small saucepan over medium heat; cook, stirring, until sugar dissolves.
 It does not need to boil.
 Remove from heat and set aside.

 Combine lemon juice, steeped water, and salt in a large pitcher.
 Stir until the salt is dissolved.
-Refrigerate for up to 3 days.
+Refrigerate for up to three days.

 To serve, sweeten contents of pitcher or each individual glass with simple syrup as desired.
 Pour mixture over ice in tall glasses and serve immediately.